corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 While command line programs are very useful in certain circumstances they do have their limitations.
 We would like to create an API that makes the data produced by `cliapp` available as JSON, rather than through the rather clunky `webapp`.

-Use your existing knowledge of Flask (and documentation from the internet) to create an API on your local Vagrant box.
+Use your existing knowledge of Flask (and documentation from the internet) to create an API to run alongside the webapp.
+You can work on it locally to start with (remembering any extra requirements e.g. to set a DATA_FOLDER environment variable).
 Your initial goal should be to create an endpoint to `GET` a dataset based on its name:
 ```
 // e.g. GET the dataset called `edge-throw-except`
 GET http://localhost/dataset/edge-throw-except
 ```

+To deploy it to the Ansible hosts, you could publish your app to a public repository and then get Ansible to pull it onto the hosts, install dependencies and start up the app.

 Once you have this working consider other improvements.
 A `GET` endpoint to list all the currently available datasets?
 A `POST` endpoint that accepts input data and options and invokes `cliapp` with them?
 There are lots of possibilities.